-1) Specific license: Are issued only in certain cases to the traveler directly by the U.S. Department of State.
+1) Specific license: Are issued only in certain cases to the traveler directly by the U.S. Department of the Treasury Office of Foreign Assets Control (OFAC).
 JetBlue customers will need to provide the specific license number at time of booking.

 2) General license: Most U.S. travelers will qualify for this license.
 A general license means travelers do not have to seek approval from the U.S. government before traveling to Cuba as long as they fall within OFAC’s 12 reasons for travel below.

 For more information about on people-to-people travel and other general license categories, visit the OFAC FAQ page.

 When you book a flight to Cuba on jetblue.com, you will be asked to select from one of these categories as a reason for travel: